dirkyboy098/juliarFuture/README.md

 [![version](https://img.shields.io/badge/version-0.0.1-green.svg)](https://www.juliar.org/downloads.ju)
 [![Build Status](https://travis-ci.org/juliarLang/juliarFuture.svg?branch=master)](https://travis-ci.org/juliarLang/juliarFuture)

-Juliar.Future is a programming language that is compiled directly into JAVA bytecode that can be ran in any JAVA environments.
+Juliar.Future is a programming language that is compiled directly into JAVA bytecode that can be made to run in any JAVA environment.
-Juliar aim is to combine functional languages such as lisp with imperative languages like JAVA, in order to optimize programming efficiency.
+The aim of Juliar is to combine functional languages such as lisp with imperative languages like JAVA, in order to optimize programming efficiency.